 The great news for owners of the original TourBox Tech, or the TourBox Neo, is that these new software features will not be limited to the TourBox Elite.
 Once the software moves out of Beta for the retail launch of the Elite, everyone will have access to the new Macro and TourMenu features.

 The question is, should you get the TourBox Neo or the TourBox Elite?
-If you don’t take advantage of the initial IndieGoGo pricing for the Elite, the price difference will be around $80.
-That’s not insignificant, but I think the wireless feature is a big deal, especially for those travelling.
+The price difference will be around $80.
+That’s not insignificant, but the wireless feature is a big deal, especially for those traveling.
 Being able to pull the Elite out of your bag and get to work wirelessly without taking up one of your laptop’s USB-C ports is fantastic.

 I also feel that the added ease of use with the wireless TourBox Elite model will see it getting used more often, and thus the price difference will equalize with time saved.
 As a long-time user of the previous two USB models, I know that the cable would often get in my way, and I would sometimes end up tucking it away behind my monitor.
 I would pull it out for extensive batch editing, but there were more than a few times when I was doing more minor edits or quick editing sessions, and it got left behind.
 I don’t see that happening with the wireless model because there is no reason to not have it sit next to my keyboard.

 Overall, I’m thrilled with the TourBox Elite.
 It’s exactly what I hoped it would be and more.
 Moreover, I’m also pleased to see a company closely listening to user demand and iterating its hardware and software to match customer needs.
 It would have been easy for TourBox to stick Bluetooth in the previous model and call it a day.
 But they didn’t.
 They refined the product further and continued developing an already impressive software package to add even more features.

 The TourBox Elite is available from the following links.
 As always, it is greatly appreciated when you use our links for your shopping needs.